MicrosoftDocs/learn/learn-pr/wwl/deploy-device-data-protection/includes/4-implement-use-windows-information-protection.md

 #### Network perimeter

 WIP needs to know where the apps can find and access organizational data on your network, also known as the network boundary.
-There's no default set of locations or automatic way to define these locations.
+There is no default set of locations or automatic way to define these locations.
 You must add them to your WIP policies, and you can add as many locations as you require.

 When you add a network boundary definition, you choose the type of boundary; based on that choice, you provide the definition in a specific format.
 You can also configure the policy to tell Windows if some boundary lists, such as the lists of proxy servers or IP addresses, are definitive or if searching for other servers or IP addresses on your network is allowed.